outpaddling/Coding-Standards/README.md

 for all of your users, since any one implementation could have critical bugs at a given time.

+4. The program should build with the native compilers and tools on any fully supported operating system (including RHEL, which uses older compilers, libraries, and kernels).
+Don't make end-users struggle with installing massive dependencies like newer GCC compilers just so you can play with the latest new language features.
+They are never necessary and rarely reduce code size significantly.

 ## Readability

 1. All code is consistently indented with blank lines separating code blocks.